0xBU/workshops/README.md

 # main

-* `resources` - has stuff made by us to learn from
+* `resources` - Some general stuff.
+Where to learn things, how to get into security, etc.
+* `week*` - Material made during that week.

 The other repos in this organization are useful as well.